noir-lang/noir/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 Great!
 The Sandbox is running and we are able to interact with it.

-## Accounts
+## Load accounts

 The sandbox is preloaded with multiple accounts so you don't have to sit and create them.
-Let's load these accounts
+Let's load these accounts.
+Add this code to the `main()` function in `index.ts` below the code that's there:

 #include_code load_accounts /yarn-project/end-to-end/src/e2e_sandbox_example.test.ts typescript